ethanmcmike/autobake/README.md

  - Start oven
  - Present cookies to user

+# Recipe
 The user will be able to define ingredient quantities to adjust the recipe as desired.
 For example a recipe might look like:
  - 1 stick of butter
  - 250 grams sugar
-2 eggs
+ - 2 eggs
-5 drops vanilla
+ - 5 drops vanilla
-300 grams flour
+ - 300 grams flour